Are There OSHA Standards for Securing Pallet Racks?

 And if you do not think it is necessary to secure the storage racks, watch this video (CLICK HERE), and you might change your mind!

 Do you typically see pallet racks and similar storage shelves properly secured, or are they typically unsecured?
 Have you ever experienced (or seen) the aftermath of a shelving collapse?
-If you would like to comment on this topic, click the Contact Us link in the menu bar at the top of this page.
+If you would like to comment on this topic, please scroll down to the Comments section.
 And last but not least, I would like to encourage you to Share this Blog post with others in your Network who might enjoy reading this information.
-Thank you.
+Thank you – Curtis